 - Strong visual presence.

 - A strong visual presence is imperative to your brand.
 If you want to stand out as a provider of manufacturing services, amplify your visual identity.
 Carefully chose a logo, font, and color scheme that aligns with your company’s personality and values.
 (This is best done with a professional creative designer, specially trained in this.)
 Keep the color scheme and font consistent across your website, graphics, and various other deliverables.
+Professional photography and video production also provide highly effective visual messaging, building successful brand development, for all size and level of business.

 - A clear narrative.

 - A strategic narrative should tell a story.
 It should say who you are, where you’ve been, where you’re going, and what you value in relationships.
 It explains your existence and what makes you unique.
 Most importantly, your “why” should answer the customer’s essential question, “Why do I want to do business with you?”
-This story is told through your messaging, content, and positioning statement.
+This story is told through your brand messaging, content, and positioning statement.
 Your brand positioning statement should explain the “who,” the “how” and the “why.”
 Not the “what.”
 Your content should maintain relevancy to your positioning statements and be promoted through channels your target audience actively participate in.
 “How to Build a Strategic Narrative,” a Harvard Business Review article, suggests looking for ways “to shift your brand roles from one-directional, asymmetrical, and transactional to reciprocal, symmetrical, and personal.”
-By involving the customer in your story—your brand—it becomes more meaningful to them and helps assure them that they will always be treated right.
+By involving the customer in your story—your manufacturing brand—it becomes more meaningful to them and helps assure them that they will always be treated right.

 When you work with these four essential building blocks while creating your brand, your industrial manufacturing company will be better aligned to attract and serve the very best prospects, and ultimately your bottom line.
-At Grant Marketing, a Boston-based marketing firm that specializes in B2B brand strategy consulting, we walk you through the brand development process to help uncover or clarify your brand messaging.
-If your branding strategy needs help, we are happy to review your current approach to improve your process.
+At Grant Marketing, a Boston-based brand development and marketing firm that specializes in B2B brand strategy consulting, we walk you through the brand development process to help uncover or clarify your brand messaging.
+If your manufacturing branding strategy needs help, we are happy to review your current approach to improve your process.
 To get started, click on the button below and download our Brand Report Card.

-Developing your industrial manufacturing brand is an important part of attracting customers to your business.
+Developing your industrial manufacturing brand or rebranding is an important part of attracting customers to your business.
 The greater the feeling of connection between your brand and the consumer, the more likely they are to buy from you again.
 Creating a loyal following of customers will ensure continued success and help increase your bottom line.
 The Pareto Principle states that “80% of your company’s future revenue will come from 20% of your current customer base,” making it crucial that you create a loyal following that continues to engage and repeat purchasing behavior with your company.

 Here are some top tips for creating brand loyalty for your industrial company: